 It seems intuitive to invest for income.
 Income investors have their eyes on the prize.
 Income starts minuscule, but over time grows.
 Income investors don’t want to rely on capital growth that isn’t guaranteed.

 Income investing will produce some income faster, which gives investors more cash flow security.

 Below is a graph that demonstrates gross income (yield) produced by two properties that deliver consistent 11% total returns annually.

-An orange line represents a “growth” property returning 4% yield and 7% capital growth.
+The orange line represents a “growth” property returning 4% yield and 7% capital growth.

-The yield property produces more income until around year 21, when the capital growth property overtakes.
+You can see that the yield property produces more income until around year 21, when the capital growth property overtakes.
 Both are assumed to be completely un-taxed throughout.

 Income investing usually has a lower barrier to entry.
-It is often more suited to lower-income earners.
+It is often more suited to lower income earners.
 Property, shares, bonds and fixed interest can be counted as income investing.

-Everyone was into mining town properties a few years back, encouraged by high returns from extortionate rents.
+Everyone was jumping into mining town properties a few years back, encouraged by incredibly high returns from extortionate rents.
 With the downturn in mining, these properties often lost half their value and the tenant pool dried up.